ufosc/osc-docs/docs/website/Developers/rendering.md

 <% } %>
 ```

-The template may then be renderred by the following JavaScript code:
+The template may then be rendered by the following JavaScript code:
 ```js
 const express = require('express')
 const app = express()